camermo84/camermo84/README.md

 ---

-## 🧠 What I’m Learning or preparing
+## 🧠 What I’m Learning or preparing for
 - Building more advanced automation pipelines with Docker Compose and CI/CD workflows
 - Expanding desktop app development with .NET and hardware SDK integration
 - Exploring advanced Power BI data models for operational analytics
 - Preparing for soon certification exam in AWS Solutions Architect Associate having used most of these solutions in test and production environments for real solutions.
+- New technologies and tools for training, tunning, testing, and publishing Machine learning models in cloud infraestructure.
 ---

 ## 🌐 Projects